scheib/chromium-latest-linux/README.md

   And with this it installs chromium in ~/.Chromium and creates desktop's shortcut to the application.

 ## Enable Automaticals updates:
   If you're on Mac OS, you have to manually edit the crontab to enable automatic updates.
-If you're on GNU/Linux, you don't have to do anything, it's enable by defect.
-Let's begin (for Mac OS's users).
+If you're on GNU/Linux, you have to do it too, but in the future the script will be automatically do.
+Let's begin.
 First, you have to open a terminal and type the following:
   ```
   whoami
   ```